 The easiest way of doing that is to use the '-all' option, which saves all possible output files.

 Yes.
-Every individual gene in the 'BacMet Experimental database' directly links to PubMed references.
-There are 470 experimental confirmed genes linked to 421 PubMed references.
-On the other hand, the genes in the 'BacMet Predicted database' are not directly linked to any PubMed reference, but all the genes are linked to NCBI protein database.
+Every individual gene in the 'BacMet Experimental database' directly links to references in PubMed.
+On the other hand, the genes in the 'BacMet Predicted database' are not directly linked to any PubMed references, but all the genes are linked to NCBI protein database.